The white sketchers, “jorts,” and dad jokes are just around the corner.

 Prep the Essentials

 This goes for the baby essentials as well as your essentials.
-You won’t be leaving the house for days on end with this baby to take care of – aside from work – and ordering food delivery can be expensive.
+You won’t be leaving the house for days with this baby to take care of – aside from work – and ordering food delivery can be expensive.

 Make sure you’ve stocked up on plenty of dinners and frozen meals to make.